- Posts: 199

 "No, something big is coming at us!"
 I warned him.
 "Get ready, there isn't much time!"
 I saw the color fall from his face when I said the word 'big'.
 He understood what that most likely meant.
 Teddy was right behind Joe and didn't understand.
 He looked equally scared as Joe none the less.
 It was going to be his first action and he clearly wasn't ready for it.

-In a flash the destroyer was cut in half as a massive object moving too quick to get a good look at fell from the sky and splashed down into the Ocean.
+In a flash, the destroyer was cut in half as a massive object moving too quick to get a good look at fell from the sky and splashed down into the Ocean.
 The destroyer's magazine exploded from the force of the impact and lit up the night sky.
-It was intense enough that I could feel the heat from the explosion on my face seven hundred yards away.
+It was intense enough that I could feel the heat from the explosion on my face, even five-hundred yards away.

 Whatever had hit the destroyer was already beneath the waves.
 The remaining pieces of the destroyer quickly sank.
 The rest of the fleet bobbed up and down as the ripple effect of the massive object hitting the water sent a giant wave cascading outward.
 Men had to cling on for life and limb as the force of it bucked them from their stations.
 A few men were lost overboard on the smaller ships of the fleet.
 The crews of the larger ships fared better though.